aslansky/css-sprite/readme.md

 ## Requirements

-Starting with version 0.9 `css-sprite` has no external dpendencies
+Starting with version 0.9 `css-sprite` has no external dependencies

 ## Install